getsalty/ChampionGGItemSetCreator/README.md

 ####Why was this created?
 I got annoyed by the reddit posts giving away item sets but not releasing the source code for the script.
 I went and created this nice little GUI application that does everything for me.
 I am releasing it (even though it is not fully finished as far as GUI goes) because it might help others.

+####Features
+* Custom item sets for each champion based on Champion.gg statistics
+* Popular skill order is shown on the item sets (vision tab).
+* GUI to view all item sets and skill orders. **Doesn't look good enough for my liking yet.
+* Exporting all champions' item sets or select specific champions to export. **Not done yet.

 ####How To Install

 * Binaries: download folder "Debug" from championGG_parser/bin/